gchauvet/vertx-async/README.md

 ## Installation

-vertx-async is available on maven central repository and OSSRH repository:
+vertx-async is available on maven central repository and OSSRH repository.

 ## Quick Examples